books

 Mentor Texts: Historical Fantasy

-This fall I've been mulling over an idea for a YA historical fantasy and doing some research (my favorite) in between working on my current WIP.
-I've also been reading a bucketload of mentor texts to help me hone my vision for the book.
-This means luxuriating in historical fantasy, paranormal, and steampunk novels to my… Continue reading Mentor Texts: Historical Fantasy
+This fall I’ve been mulling over an idea for a YA historical fantasy and doing some research (my favorite) in between working on my current WIP.
+I’ve also been reading a bucketload of mentor texts to help me hone my vision… Continue reading

 Reading World War I

-We've just returned from our honeymoon and family vacations (nothing wrong with a month away!), and I'm excited to share some of our adventures with you.
-But today I'm thinking about World War I (known as the Great War by most English-speaking historians until the second war broke out), which began at the end of… Continue reading Reading World War I
+We’ve just returned from our honeymoon and family vacations (nothing wrong with a month away!), and I’m excited to share some of our adventures with you.
+But today I’m thinking about World War I (known as the Great War by… Continue reading

 Personal reading history

-Happy Valentine's Day!
-I've been hunkered down at home with a nasty virus, and the wintry mix outside isn't doing much to make things feel more festive.
-So instead, I've been daydreaming about our summer honeymoon in England.
-Josh and I have been studying guidebooks galore, making lists of places to see and trading visions… Continue reading Personal reading history
+Happy Valentine’s Day!
+I’ve been hunkered down at home with a nasty virus, and the wintry mix outside isn’t doing much to make things feel more festive.
+So instead, I’ve been daydreaming about our summer honeymoon in England.
+Josh and… Continue reading

 Winter is coming